-Just make sure that you include a link to your landing page when you write a blog post a specific print you are selling.
+You include a link to your landing page when you write a blog post a specific print you are selling.

 Tell the story behind your creation and include keywords that describe your artwork and photographs.

-Driving traffic to your listings is the key to making money on Fine Art America, and publishing blog posts will help you to reach a broader audience.
+Driving traffic to your listings is the key to making money on Fine Art America, and publishing blog posts will help you reach a broader audience.

 I also recommend writing exclusive content for your WordPress blog.
 The more posts you write, the higher your chance of being noticed will be.